VOSB and VBE Certification

 How to get certified

-To qualify for a VOSB certification, you first have to prove your veteran status with the Department of Defense Form 214 (DD214), which you received when you retired, separated, or were discharged from the military.
+To qualify for a VOSB or VBE certification, you first have to prove your veteran status with the Department of Defense Form 214 (DD214), which you received when you retired, separated, or were discharged from the military.
 You must also directly own at least 51% of your business and manage it strategically and in day-to-day operations.
 If you meet both of these requirements, you have several options for certification:

 Veterans Affairs (VA)

-To certify your VOSB through the VA, you must first register with the VetBiz registry .
+To certify your VOSB or VBE through the VA, you must first register with the VetBiz registry .
 Once you’ve joined this database, you can apply for the Veterans First Contracting Program.
 This program gives veterans and service-disabled veterans top priority for VA contracts and subcontracts.
 The VA spends over $3 billion on businesses within this program every year, so this is one of the best option for veterans seeking government contracts.

-Not every state offers VOSB certifications or government assistance, but many have some legislation regarding veteran-owned businesses.
+Not every state offers VOSB or VBE certifications or government assistance, but many have some legislation regarding veteran-owned businesses.
 To see if you can get a certification in your state, view the information offered by the National Veteran Owned Business Association’s State Tracker.

 National Veteran Business Development Council (NVBDC)